arsenal9971/MThesis/Chapters/list_chapters_content.md

 		2. Followed pipeline.
 		3. Geometric construction of epipolar lines.
 		4. Tracking points algorithms.
-		5. Code for tracking and painting the EPI.
+		5. Procedure for tracking and painting the EPIs.
 3. Shearlets.
   1. Frames.
   2. Shearlets as Frames.